Ring Mountain (California)

-A number of rare and endangered flora inhabit Ring Mountain.
+A number of rare and endangered plant species inhabit Ring Mountain.
 The mountain's twin summits consist of serpentinite, a rock which is very high in magnesium, producing soils of unusual chemistry (serpentine soil).
 The landscape is strewn with many sizable boulders which exhibit a variety of lithologies including high-pressure metamorphic rocks of amphibolite, blueschist, greenschist, and eclogite grade.

 Native American pecked curvilinear nucleated petroglyphs created by the Coast Miwok people are also found here.